broadinstitute/horsefish/scripts/cfos/README.md

 	Output:
 		- If errors occur, generates and populates validation_errors.csv with a list of all errors found.
-		- If successful, generates a separate .tsv file for each table in the schema
+		- If successful, generates a separate .tsv file for each table in the schema (these TSVs are then uploaded to Terra)

 ##### Usage
     1. only validate input excel file - overrides the tsv creation and "upload" settings